Learn from this list of FSA eligible expenses about surprising ways your flexible spending account has you covered.

 Every year, my husband and I set aside a good chunk of money in our FSA.
-We have four kids who are fond of riding skateboards and jumping out of trees, so we tend to spend it long before the end of the year.
+We have 4 kids who are fond of riding skateboards and jumping out of trees.
+So we tend to spend these health care funds long before the end of the year.
 (The urgent care nurse already knows my son’s favorite bandage color.)

-However, many people are surprised to learn that there are a lot of unique products and services that are eligible FSA expenses.
+So, finding ways to spend all of your FSA funds can be a concern.
+Many people are surprised to learn that there are many unexpected products and services that are considered FSA eligible expenses.

 Dependent Care FSA (DCFSA)

-- You can also use your Health Care FSA to pay for transportation to said meetings.
+- Transportation to Alcoholics Anonymous (AA) meetings: You can use your Healthcare FSA to pay for transportation to Alcoholics Anonymous meetings.
 In fact, transportation to any medical care is an eligible expense.

-- Air conditioning: (HCFSA) Some people with certain respiratory illnesses and allergies need air conditioning to filter the air in their homes and allow them to keep the windows closed (and thus keep pollen out!)
+- Air conditioning: (HCFSA) People with certain respiratory illnesses and allergies need air conditioning to filter the air in their homes.
+This can allow them to keep the windows closed (and thus keep pollen out!).
 You’ll have to have an LMN to get reimbursement.

-- Hypoallergenic pillows and pillow protectors: (HCFSA) People who suffer from allergies to dust, pollen, and other things floating in the air might use these products to keep their symptoms at bay while they sleep.
+- Hypoallergenic pillows and pillow protectors: (HCFSA) People often suffer from allergies to dust, pollen, or things floating in the air.
+They might use these products to keep their symptoms at bay while they sleep.
 In some cases, your HCFSA will reimburse you for these products with an LMN.